mesolimbo/igg/README.md

 3. Available immediately via MCP and web interface

 ### Lambda Layer Management
-The model processor uses a Lambda layer for heavy dependencies:
+The model processor uses a Lambda layer for heavy dependencies (pandas, nltk, numpy).
+The layer is built for Python 3.12:

 ```bash
 # Rebuild layer when dependencies change